 Perfume: It's as complex a subject as food, and our individual tastes range spectacularly.
 One woman's favorite fragrance could give another an actual migraine.
 Emotionally, we might associate certain fragrances with our childhoods, our first loves, our personal sense of style.
 It's no wonder that the U.S. perfume industry is worth over $40 billion.

 But just like food, fragrances don't only speak to individual preferences—they reflect entire cultures.
 In the U.S., our opinions on what smells "good," as personal as they are, are totally different from what people in Moscow or Tokyo or Dubai prefer.
-We'd never really considered this fact until a recent visit to Scent Bar, an indie fragrance boutique in Los Angeles, which features hundreds of rare perfumes from different countries, some of which are only available in the U.S. at the brand's cozy West Hollywood location.
+The perception is just different.
+We'd never really considered this fact until a recent visit to Scent Bar, an indie fragrance boutique in Los Angeles, which features hundreds of rare perfumes from different countries, some of which are only available to customers in the United States at the brand's cozy West Hollywood location.

 Scent Bar's co-founder Franco Wright sees thousands of customers from all over the world and has become very familiar with the fragrance preferences of each culture.
 As it turns out, history, tradition, and even climate all inform a country's particular taste in fragrance.